ygnessin/highlight_reel/README.md

 highlight_reel
 ==============

 Custom Ruby and Ruby On Rails syntax highlighting for Sublime Text 2.
-Supposed to work with TextMate as well, but haven't tested.
+Should also work with TextMate and Sublime Text 3, but hasn't been tested.

 ####Ruby
  - handle `%i` and `%I` arrays as symbols